 Harley-Davidson VL Cam Repair

 Repairing the camshafts on a Harley-Davidson VL engine is a precise but straightforward process when the damage is limited to the shaft.
 Because the V-series engine uses a gear-driven valve train, maintaining a matched set of camshafts is critical for proper timing and smooth operation.
 This repair allows you to retain the original gear and lobe assemblies while replacing only the damaged shaft.
-For related internal engine work, see baffle repair.
-For the full VL build context, visit the VL Tech archive.
+For the full build sequence, visit the VL Tech archive; related internal engine work includes VL engine case baffle repair and VL cylinder and head preparation.

 V-series engines use four camshafts, just like today's modern Sportster engines.
 Each camshaft has one lobe which opens and closes either an exhaust valve or an intake valve.
 The whole system is gear driven, no chains like on a Twin Cam engine, so each camshaft has a timing gear on it which meshes with the timing gear on the neighboring camshaft.
 Careful alignment of these gears is how you set the timing of the valve train.